Club by-laws Amended 2015

 Section 2.
 Procedure

 The Executive Board, upon receipt of a proposed amendment, shall publish the amendment in the Organization newsletter or by other suitable means for review and comment by the membership.
-After a thirty-day comment period, which period shall include a general membership meeting, the bylaws of this Organization may be adopted, altered or amended (1) at any meeting of the Executive Board by a three-quarters (3/4) majority vote of the entire Executive Board or (2) at any meeting called in accordance with the bylaws of the Organization by a majority vote of the members present at said meeting.
+After a thirty-day comment period the bylaws of this Organization may be adopted, altered or amended (1) at any meeting of the Executive Board by a three-quarters (3/4) majority vote of the entire Executive Board or (2) at any meeting called in accordance with the bylaws of the Organization by a majority vote of the members present at said meeting.